 It's an average school in an above average neighborhood.
 Suffers from being in the East Side district which serves the worst hoods in the rest of San Jose.
 Moderate levels of AP classes and good music program but none of the academic departments stand out except maybe science.
 The top level of the student body is extremely bright (the school regularly does well in Academic Decathlon) but aren't pushed enough so few get into Stanford or Ivies.
 It's fine if you want an average education for your kid but if you can afford it live in Almaden and send your kid to Leland.

 Santa Teresa High School is a public high school in San Jose.
-The principal of Santa Teresa High School is John Duran, who can be contacted at firstname.lastname@example.org.
-2,426 students go to Santa Teresa High School and identify mostly as Black, non-Hispanic; Hispanic; and White, non-Hispanic.
+The principal of Santa Teresa High School is John Duran and can be contacted at email@example.com.
+2,426 students attend Santa Teresa High School and identify primarily as Black, non-Hispanic; Hispanic; and White, non-Hispanic.
 5% of the Santa Teresa High School students have "limited English proficiency."
-15% of the 2,426 students here are paying reduced lunch prices.
+15% of the 2,426 students here have subsidized lunches.
 The ratio of students to teachers at Santa Teresa High School is 21:1.
 Phoenix High School is one of the nearest high schools.

 - Computer arts